Learning futures

 Application period

-Tackling global challenges in education and shaping its possible futures through multidisciplinary research networks and pedagogical innovation.
-It is our mission to tackle global challenges in contemporary education and shape its possible futures for widening participation.
-IET’s Learning Futures research and innovation programme aims to investigate, establish and encourage multidisciplinary networks to embrace global challenges within education with highly scalable Mass Open Online Courses (MOOCs), MOOC platforms and portable devices supporting mobile learning.
+Tackling global educational challenges and shaping possible futures through multidisciplinary research networks and pedagogical innovation.
+Our mission is to tackle global challenges in contemporary education and shape possible futures for widening participation.
+IET’s Learning Futures research and innovation programme aims to investigate, establish, and encourage multidisciplinary networks to embrace global challenges within education with highly scalable Mass Open Online Courses (MOOCs), MOOC platforms and portable devices supporting mobile learning.

 Entry requirements